 Word choice isn’t just an ELA concern

 The other day, a few of my students complained to me that their readings in history class were too hard.
 “Why did they write so many words back then?
-Why didn’t they just say what they meant, ” my students asked.
+Why didn’t they just say what they meant,” my students asked.
 I reminded them that using their skills for word choice analysis might be helpful.
-I told them I’d work with their teacher, my friend Carol, to make their history readings more accessible.
+I planned to work with their teacher to make their history readings more accessible.

 Another thing to consider is how meaning can shift over time.
 In Lincoln’s Second Inaugural Address, he refers to “insurgent agents” who seek to dissolve the Union by negotiation.
-Carol thought that the word ‘insurgents’ could conjure up images for her students of modern-day terrorists, not politicians trying to negotiate a break-up of the United States.
+The word ‘insurgents’ can conjure up images of modern-day terrorists, not politicians trying to negotiate a break-up of the United States.
 Considering Lincoln’s word choice can help students connect with what Lincoln thought or felt about the Union or the Civil War.
-I offered her some literary tools as a starting point.
-Newly empowered with a strategy and some resources, Carol decided to model a line-by-line analysis of the first paragraph of The Second Inaugural.
+I offer some literary tools as a starting point and recommend a line-by-line analysis of the first paragraph of The Second Inaugural.

 How THIS WORKS in a social studies classroom

-In her classroom, Carol then modeled marking up the text, including use of repetition of words or phrases, Biblical references and connotation.
-She put her students in small groups to tackle a paragraph, analyzing word choice and making inferences about it.
-At the end of this activity, each small group shared their findings.
+In the classroom, teachers can model marking up the text, including use of repetition of words or phrases, Biblical references and connotation.
+I recommend breaking students in small groups to tackle a paragraph, analyzing word choice and making inferences about it.
+At the end of this activity, each small group can share their findings.

-Later she told me how rich a conversation the class had had about Lincoln’s choice of the words in the clause “insurgent agents were in the city seeking to destroy it without war—seeking to dissolve the Union and divide effects by negotiation.”
-The students discussed how Lincoln made word choices to show his opposition to the politicians who had tried to break up the country.
-The students now had a new understanding of the what the word “insurgent” could represent, and they understood the gravity associated with Lincoln’s characterization of these men.
-The students noted how “Fondly do we hope, fervently do we pray, that this mighty scourge of war may speedily pass away” rhymes—and discussed why.
+With these tactics in use, colleagues have shared how rich a conversation their classes can have about Lincoln’s choice of the words in the clause “insurgent agents were in the city seeking to destroy it without war—seeking to dissolve the Union and divide effects by negotiation.”
+They see students make connections to how Lincoln made word choices to show his opposition to the politicians who had tried to break up the country.
+And the students develop a new understanding of the what the word “insurgent” could represent, better understanding the gravity associated with Lincoln’s characterization of these men.
+The students also pick up on how “Fondly do we hope, fervently do we pray, that this mighty scourge of war may speedily pass away” rhymes—and discuss why.
 (Maybe he wanted people to remember that line so he made it rhyme?)

-After Carol’s word choice work in her classroom, my students stopped telling me their history texts were too complicated to understand.
-Instead they told me about Lincoln the great writer.
-We’re moving on to informational texts in my class soon, so maybe we’ll dive into some of his other speeches.
-I think I’ll text Carol to ask her for some recommendations.
+With a little time invested in exploration of word-choice, students stop mentioning that their history texts are too complicated to understand.
+Instead they share how Lincoln was a great writer.
+We’re moving on to informational texts in my class soon, so maybe we’ll dive into some of Lincoln's other speeches to explore that.